 Research has been done by universities around the world about the benefit that learning languages brings; and the results are immensely positive.
 A variety of University studies have even gone as far to suggest that learning new languages increases cognitive abilities in many other areas.
 The research is there, and a whole new world awaits for anybody looking to expand their horizons with new language skills.

-Japanese is spoken by over 128 million people throughout the entirety of Japan and the Japanese diaspora.
-It’s a language that can be valuable in business; or if you’re just looking to understand your favorite anime or Japanese drama.
+Japanese is spoken by about 128 million people throughout the entirety of Japan and the Japanese diaspora.
+Japanese learners can benefit in their Japanese learning by understanding a language that can be valuable in business; or if you’re just looking to understand your favorite anime or Japanese drama.

 The problem is: Japanese is also one of the hardest asian languages to learn, and it has a reputation for being challenging amongst first time language learners and polyglots alike.